jiteshjitsun/hackerrank/README.md

 # hackerrank
-this is the solution of hackerrank question swap case
+you will find solution of some hackerrank problems here